Person reviewing digital lending strategy with multiple income stream charts on laptop

 Your debt-to-income (DTI) ratio is the single most controllable metric in a digital lending multiple income application.
 Lenders, including those regulated by the Consumer Financial Protection Bureau (CFPB), typically cap qualifying DTI at 43%, though many digital lenders prefer under 36% for the best rates.

 With multiple income streams, your DTI calculation becomes a two-sided strategy: maximize qualifying income on the numerator while reducing monthly debt obligations on the denominator.
-If you carry revolving credit card debt, prioritize paydown before applying.
+Carrying revolving credit card debt before applying is a costly position.
 Even a $200 monthly payment eliminated from your obligations can shift your DTI by 1–2 percentage points.
 Our breakdown of the debt avalanche vs. debt snowball method can help you choose the fastest paydown approach.

 Strategies to Lower Your DTI Before Applying